Vertex Splitting, Coincident Realisations and Global Rigidity of Braced Triangulations

 We first consider the case when $T$ is a 4-connected plane triangulation.
 Choose a brace $xy\in B$ and let $S$ be the set of edges of $T$ which lie on an $xy$-path of length two.
-If $|V(T)|=6$ then $T$ is the octahedron and $G/e\cong K_5$ for all $e\in E(T)\sm S$, so $G/e$ is globally rigid.
+If $|V(T)|=6$, then $T$ is the octahedron and $G/f\cong K_5$ for all $f\in E(T)\sm S$, so $G/f$ is globally rigid.
 This would imply that $G$ is globally rigid by Theorems \ref{thm:coincident1} and \ref{vsplitc}.
 Hence we may assume that $|V(T)|\geq 7$.
-Lemma \ref{lem:contractedge1} (taking $e$ to be an arbitrary edge of $T$) to deduce that there exists an edge $e\in E(T)\setminus S$ such that $T/e$ is 4-connected.
-Then $T/f+xy$ is a 4-connected braced triangulation so is globally rigid by induction, and we can again use Theorems \ref{vsplitc} and \ref{thm:coincident1} to deduce that $G$ is globally rigid.
+We can now apply Lemma \ref{lem:contractedge1} (taking $e$ to be an arbitrary edge of $T$) to deduce that there exists an edge $f\in E(T)\setminus S$ such that $T/f$ is 4-connected.
+Then $T/f+xy$ is a 4-connected braced triangulation so is globally rigid by induction, and we can again use Theorems \ref{thm:coincident1} and \ref{vsplitc} to deduce that $G$ is globally rigid.

 Hence we may assume that $T$ is not 4-connected.
-Choose a fixed embedding of $T$ in the plane and let $C_1$ be a separating 3-cycle in $T$ such that the set $W$ of vertices inside $C_1$ is minimal with respect to inclusion.
+Choose a fixed embedding of $T$ in the plane and let $C$ be a separating 3-cycle in $T$ such that the component $H$ of $G-C$ which lies inside $C$ is minimal with respect to inclusion.
 Let $H^+$ be the subtriangulation of $T$ obtained from $C\cup H$ by adding all edges of $T$ from $H$ to $C$.
-Since $G$ is 4-connected there is a brace $xy \in B$ with $x \in W$ and $y \in V(T) \sm V(T_1)$.
-The minimality of $C_1$ implies that $T_1$ is 4-connected or is isomorphic to $K_4$.
+Since $G$ is 4-connected there is a brace $xy \in B$ with $x \in V(H)$ and $y \in V(T) \sm V(H^+)$.
+The minimality of $H$ implies that $H^+$ is 4-connected or is isomorphic to $K_4$.

 \paragraph{\boldmath Case 1: $H^+$ is isomorphic to $K_4$.} We first consider the subcase when there exists a vertex $z\in V(C)$ which is not adjacent to $y$ in $T$.
 Then $G/xz$ is a 4-connected braced triangulation with at least one brace so is globally rigid by induction.
 In addition, $T-x$ is a plane triangulation so is rigid by Gluck's Theorem.
 This allows us to construct an $xz$-coincident infinitesimally rigid realisation $(G,p)$ from a generic infinitesimally rigid realisation $(G-x,p')$ by putting $p(x)=p'(z)$ and using the fact that $x$ has at least three neighbours other than $z$ in $G$.
 Theorem \ref{vsplitc} now implies that $G$ is globally rigid.